 v2.3.2-modern branch, which makes minimal changes to version 2.3.2 — the last release in the 2.x line — to allow it to build on modern systems.
 Essentially, it contains build fixes analogous to those we've done in the 3.x line without backporting any actual features or behavior changes from 3.x.
 This branch is unlikely to ever be released, but it is intended to be "stable" at all times.

-The user and reference manuals are shipped in the source code tarball above.
-They are also available online.
+The online user and reference manuals are also included in the source code tarball above.

 The FAQ list answers many commonly-asked questions about MySQL++.